 Buying at Auction

 Auction catalogues for each of our sales are available 7 days before the sale, either from the salerooms or by post.
-The catalogue has some illustrations but the best way to view the sale is on the website, where every lot in the sale has at least two images, and often many more.
+The catalogue has some illustrations but the best way to view the sale is on the website, where every lot in the sale has at least three images, and often many more.
 We can also email further images to you of any lot on request.

 Make sure you read the terms and conditions of sale, and the auction glossary, so that you understand the catalogue description, and note that damage, faults or repairs are not always mentioned.